-The best way to do this is to get a DBQ for Migraines completed from a qualified medical professional.
+The best way to do this is to get a Disability Benefits Questionnaire (DBQ) for migraines completed from a qualified medical professional.

-Another tip for Migraines is you need to be documenting the frequency and severity of your migraines over the past several months, so you have additional evidence.
+Another tip for VA claims for migraines is you need to be documenting the frequency and severity of your migraines over the past several months, so you have additional evidence.

-You can use apps on your smartphone, such as the Migraine Buddy App, which you can then download the daily and monthly reports to use in support of your VA claim for headaches.
+You can use apps on your smartphone, such as the Migraine Buddy app, from which you can then download the daily and monthly reports to use in support of your VA claim for headaches.

 30% VA Rating for Migraines

-At the 30% VA rating for Migraines, the law lists headaches “with characteristic prostrating attacks occurring on an average once a month over last several months.”
+At the 30% VA rating for migraines, the law lists headaches “with characteristic prostrating attacks occurring on an average once a month over the last several months.”

-Note the keyword of “prostrating,” meaning you’ve had to lie down.
+Note the keyword “prostrating,” meaning you’ve had to lie down.

 You can also see that the 30% rating has prostrating attacks that occur roughly one time per month over the past several months.

 There is no mention of any functional or economic loss.

 50% VA Rating for Migraines